Colorado Springs Fine Arts Center

 The Colorado Springs Fine Arts Center at Colorado College (FAC) is an arts center located just north of downtown Colorado Springs, Colorado.
 Located on the same city block are the American Numismatic Association and part of the campus of Colorado College.
 The center uses a thick red outline of a square as its logo.
+It has been listed on the National Register of Historic Places since July 3, 1986, under the former name Colorado Springs Fine Arts Center.

 History

 With $600,000, Alice Bemis Taylor funded the 1936 construction of the Colorado Springs Fine Arts Center and provided a $400,000 donation for an endowment.
 Constructed during the Great Depression, Taylor saw the project as a means of employment for unemployed laborers.
-Taylor donated her extensive Indian and Hispanic art and her collection of 6,000 volumes of Americana.
+Taylor donated her extensive Indian and Hispanic art and her collection of 6,000 volumes of Americana and appointed Mitchell Wilder as curator.
 She envisioned a place that would be accessible to all people, with no admission charge.
 The Broadmoor Art Academy previously stood on the grounds of the current art center, on land donated by Julie Penrose.
 Elizabeth Sage Hare also collaborated with Taylor and Penrose on the center, the nation's first combined art museum, art school and performing arts venue.

 The Fine Arts Center was designed by New Mexico architect John Gaw Meem in a revolutionary design combining modernism and indigenous Pueblo style architecture Pueblo Revival Style and Spanish Colonial into "Santa Fe Style" architecture.
 In 1940, Meem's most modern design earned a Silver Medal at the Fifth Quadrennial Pan American Congress of Architecture.
 The building is listed on the National Register of Historic Places.

 At the original Grand Opening in April 1936, Martha Graham performed Lamentation-Dance of Sorrow; Frank Lloyd Wright lectured about the building, Manuel de Falla performed an opera with life-size marionettes, and Alexander Calder created the stage design for a sung dialog, Eric Satie's "Socrate."
 Among the art school's instructors were Boardman Robinson, Adolf Dehn, and Jean Charlot.

-On July 1, 2017, the center become the Colorado Springs Fine Arts Center at Colorado College.
+On July 1, 2017, the FAC joined with Colorado College to become the Colorado Springs Fine Arts Center at Colorado College.